daidodo/format-imports/README.md

 # Grouping Rules

-JS/TS Import/Export Sorter can put imports into different groups separated by empty lines (configurable), based on the rules defined in `groupRules`.
+`format-imports` sorts imports into different groups separated by empty lines (configurable), based on the rules defined in [groupRules](docs/interfaces/configuration.md#groupRules).

 A grouping rule defines:

 - Types of imports to apply.
 - Path pattern to match.
 - How to sort imports, by paths or first names, inside the group.
-- [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules) for paths and names within the group.
+- [Sorting Rules](../../wiki/Sorting-Rules) for paths and names within the group.
 - Sub-groups to further adjust the order.

 _Notes:_

 - _There are NO blank lines between sub-groups._
-- _Use `emptyLinesBetweenGroups` to change empty lines between groups._
+- _Use [emptyLinesBetweenGroups](docs/interfaces/configuration.md#emptyLinesBetweenGroups) to change empty lines between groups._
-- _A group can have its own `sortImportsBy` regardless of the global option, and sub groups will respect it._
+- _A group can have its own [sortImportsBy](docs/interfaces/configuration.md#sortImportsBy) regardless of the global option, and sub groups will respect it._

 For example, `"groupRules": ["^react$", {}, "^[.]"]` defines 3 groups (and their order):